MatteoCucc/jupyter_test/nlp/README.md

 *pip install stop-words*

 #### How to install TreeTagger

+install for first from pip:
+*pip install treetaggerwrapper*

-Follow the instructions at http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/:
+then follow the instructions at http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/:

 1. Download the tagger package for your system:
 http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/tree-tagger-linux-3.2.1.tar.gz